 The rainfall pattern seen on the precipitation chart below indicates the typical mediterranean climate pattern, with dry summers and winter rain.

 As you can see from the historic temperature charts, Palermo is a good bet through the summer for heat lovers.
-By fall, October through December there's a good chance of rain, but the amounts are fairly moderate.
+By fall, October through December, there's a good chance of rain, but the amounts are fairly moderate.
+The average number of rainy days comes in January, where you can expect 8.

 All of these cultural shifts made the city rich in ideas, which lead to interesting architecture and cuisine--and lots of things for the tourist to see and do.